ASYquan/BugBountyTRS/README.md

 Built on ideas from Erlend Leiknes (Mneomonic) TRS presentation , Jason Haddix's TBHM/Modern Recon methodology, and the Brzozowski automation blog.

+This repo is currently outdated.
+Updated version is currently private, due to API-keys and undisclosed information from Private Bug Bounty Programs.
+The tech stack and methodology is still the same.
 ## Architecture

 ```